MitchellJThomas/keycloak-react-app/README.md

 The docker compose file builds a keycloak-react-app container as well as downloading postgres and keycloak.
-Use the [clean-up.sh](clean-up.sh) script to remove everything from your system.
+Use the [clean-up.sh](clean-up.sh) script to remove these containers from your system.

 # Github Actions and Packages